Kocher–Debre–Semelaigne syndrome

-Kocher–Debré–Semelaigne syndrome is hypothyroidism in infancy or childhood characterised by lower extremity or generalized muscular hypertrophy, myxoedema, short stature and cognitive impairment.
-The absence of painful spasms and pseudomyotonia differentiates this syndrome from its adult form, which is Hoffmann syndrome.
+Kocher–Debré–Semelaigne syndrome (KDSS) is hypothyroidism in infancy or childhood characterised by lower extremity or generalized muscular hypertrophy (Herculean appearance), myxoedema, short stature, and cognitive impairment.

 The syndrome is named after Emil Theodor Kocher, Robert Debré and Georges Semelaigne.
 Also known as Debré–Semelaigne syndrome or cretinism-muscular hypertrophy, hypothyroid myopathy, hypothyroidism-large muscle syndrome, hypothyreotic muscular hypertrophy in children, infantile myxoedema-muscular hypertrophy, myopathy-myxoedema syndrome, myxoedema-muscular hypertrophy syndrome, myxoedema-myotonic dystrophy syndrome.

-Kocher–Debre–Semelaigne syndrome gives the infant a Hercules appearance.
+The adult-onset form of this syndrome is Hoffmann syndrome.
+Some sources claim that two of the differentiating symptoms between KDSS and Hoffmann syndrome is that Hoffmann syndrome lacks painful spasms and pseudomyotonia; however, this claim is in conflict with other sources that list these symptoms as also being present in Hoffmann syndrome.

 Presentation

-The age at which child presents with KDSS may vary from new born to as late as 11 years of age.
+The age at which a child presents with KDSS may vary from new born to as late as 11 years of age.
 This disease is very rare as only less than 10% of children with hypothyroid myopathy develops this condition.
-Along with features of hypothyroidism the main additional feature is muscle hypertrophy.
-It can happen in any muscle of the limbs, but commonly affects the proximal muscles giving the typical Hercules appearance.
-Even though the muscle appears enlarged, it is weak and so the condition is pseudo hypertrophy especially of the calf muscles.
+Along with features of hypothyroidism (such as lethargy, slow heart rate, cold intolerance, dry skin, and hoarse voice) the main additional feature is muscle hypertrophy.
+It can happen in any muscle of the limbs, but commonly affects the calf muscles, giving the typical Herculean appearance.

 Other features are pseudomyotonia, myokymia, slow tendon reflex, slowed muscle contractions and relaxations, muscle stiffness, proximal muscle weakness and myopathy.
 The severity of these symptoms are determined by the period of hypothyroidism and the degree of deficiency of thyroid hormones.
+It may also include macroglossia.

-EMG is either normal or may show myopathic low amplitude and short motor unit's potential (MUAPS).
+EMG is either normal or may show myopathic low amplitude and short duration motor unit action potentials (MUAPS).
 The enzymes creatine kinase is elevated usually.